tltommu/CourseApp2.0/README.md

 ## Authentication
 Google auth2.0 setup, follow this tutorial by [codewolf](https://www.youtube.com/watch?v=O1QmK_q2Xfw&ab_channel=TheCodeWolf) as well as the [offcial documentation](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#identity-providers) to setup.

+### Dependency: Based on your ASP.NET version, in my case it was .NET6.0, you have to install the dependency `Microsoft.AspNetCore.Authentication.Google v6.0.x`to use the `AddGoogle` function.

 ## Attention
 Please git ignore your `appsettings.json` and `appsettings.json.development`, don't commit it to public github repo like I did.
 Inside there is a string that is created for the test database if you followed the tutorial linked in this repo.
 You will need to modify it accordingly when you are deploying your own database.